jamescarson3/ctls2017/docs/intro_to_python_07a.md

 Error: line contains non-integer value (invalid literal for int() with base 10: 'x')
 ~~~

 But what if we don't know what exception is potentially going to be thrown.
-Since Python exceptions have a class hierarchy ([Python3](https://docs.python.org/3/library/exceptions.html#exception-hierarchy) or [Python2](https://docs.python.org/2/library/exceptions.html#exception-hierarchy)), we can always catch a more general exception.
+Since Python exceptions have a class hierarchy ([Python3](https://docs.python.org/3/library/exceptions.html#exception-hierarchy) | [Python2](https://docs.python.org/2/library/exceptions.html#exception-hierarchy)), we can always catch a more general exception.
 Here is a look at the top of the Python3 exception hierarchy:

 ~~~
 BaseException